Cheukting/py03_101/README.md

 ## Exercise 3 - Python and Rust type conversion

-In the last part of exercise 1, you may noteice the marco for the function signature:
+In the last part of exercise 1, you may notice in the macro for the function signature:

 ```
 #[pyo3(signature = (name, conf="the conference".to_string()))]
 ```

 There is a `.to_string()` after the string.
-It is because of there are different string types in Rust.
-There may not be a one to one conversion between the types.
-PyO3 also define some native Python types in Rust for users to make interface passing objects between the two.
-For the table of mapping you may see [the user guide as reference](https://pyo3.rs/v0.21.2/conversions/tables).
+It is because there are different string types in Rust.
+It can be confusing at first as there may not be a one to one conversion between the types for Python and Rust.
+Other than that, PyO3 also define some native Python types in Rust for users to make interface passing objects between the two.
+I suggest you keep the table of mapping handy, you can find it as [here in the user guide](https://pyo3.rs/v0.21.2/conversions/tables).

 So far we have been only using the string type.
-Let's try using other types.
+Let's try using other types in this exercise.

 Let say we want to take a list of attendee as Python list and count how many of them and return as an integer: